carpentries-lab/metagenomics-R/_episodes/04-ggplot2.md

 ## R Libraries

-Until now we have used the basic functions included in the R language.
-But R has the possibility of using groups of functions for special purposes, which are called packages or libraries.
+Until now, we have used the basal functions included in the R language.
+But, R can use groups of functions for diverse purposes.
+These are called packages or libraries.
 A *package* is a family of code units (functions, classes, variables) that implement a set of related tasks.
-Installing a package is like buying a new piece of lab equipment, and loading a package is like getting a piece of lab equipment out of a storage locker and setting it up in the working space.
+Installing a package is like buying a new piece of lab equipment.
+Loading a package is like getting that piece of lab equipment out of a storage locker and setting it up in the working space.
 Packages provide additional functionality to the basic R code, much like a new piece of equipment adds functionality to a lab space.
 R has its own [base plotting system](https://www.statmethods.net/graphs/index.html), but we will use a package that will help us to create more artistic figures:[ggplot2](https://www.statmethods.net/advgraphs/ggplot2.html).

 Let's install the ggplot2 library.